 Da-o Falls is the tallest among them and it’s like a natural dam.
 You need to take a short trek to go the falls, but we did not go there that weekend.
 We’d like to come back for the rest of the falls and also for Colase Marine Sanctuary.
 Thank you Samboan!

-Thereafter, we waited for a bus on the highway and agreed to drop by Ginatilan.
-It is St. Pedro Calungsod‘s hometown.
+Thereafter, we waited for a bus on the highway and agreed to drop by Ginatilan, known as St. Pedro Calungsod‘s hometown.

 We had our lunch at an eatery in the public market and from there we asked the owner how to get to Inambakan Falls.
-The driver charged us P80 for both of us one way.
-Going to the falls is around 6-10 minutes of easy hike.
+The driver charged us Php80 for both of us one-way.
+Going to the falls is around 6–10 minutes of easy hike.

-There were a few foreigners who enjoyed the falls.
-It is about a 100 feet high and 8-9 feet deep.
+There are a couple of foreigners who enjoyed the falls.
+Inambakan Falls is about a 100 feet high and 8-9 feet deep.

 We should have just let the habal² driver wait for us because we did not stay long here.
 He said that we just need to walk for about 20-30 minutes to reach the road where we can a ride another habal².
 But it was fine — it was a chance to sweat out.

-Afterwards, we rode a bus for Cebu City but decided to stop over at Boljoon, a quaint town by the coast that showcases its heritage.
+Afterwards, we rode a bus for Cebu City but decided to stop over at Boljoon, a quaint coastal town that showcases its heritage.

-We paid a quick visit to Boljoon’s old Augustinian church built in 1690, the Nuestra Senora Patrocinio De Maria Church.
-It is one of the baroque churches which is under consideration for the UNESCO World Heritage Sites in the Philippines.
+We paid a quick visit to Boljoon’s old Augustinian church built in 1690, the Nuestra Senora Patrocinio De Maria Church, one of the baroque churches which is under consideration for the UNESCO World Heritage Sites in the Philippines.
 It was also declared a National Culture Treasure by the National Museum in 2001.
-It has a mice painted ceiling.
-It was under renovation that time because of the 7.2 magnitude earthquake in October 2013.
+It has a nice intricately painted ceiling.
+It was under renovation that time because of the 7.2 magnitude earthquake that struck Cebu in October 2013.